 Toyoda Gosei uses resources effectively and contributes to a recycling society by reducing waste volumes*1 and water usage and designing products that are easily recyclable.

 - *1 We are currently attempting to reduce waste volumes to meet our FY2020 target as we move toward minimization of industrial waste as set forth in the TG 2050 Environmental Challenge.

-To move closer to recycling society envisioned in the TG 2050 Environmental Challenge, Toyoda Gosei aims to minimize industrial waste and water risks.
-We have set 2030 targets as milestones, and are making every effort to use resources effectively, reducing materials usage and waste volumes through thorough sorting and the design of easily recyclable products.
+To move closer to the recycling society envisioned in the TG 2050 Environmental Challenge, Toyoda Gosei aims to minimize industrial waste and water risks.
+We have set 2030 targets as milestones, and are making every effort to use resources effectively, reducing materials usage and waste volumes through sorting and the design of easily recyclable products.

 Frequent water shortages and floods have become a major problem in all parts of the world.
 We are attempting to identify these risks in every country and region where we have operations while also striving to give back to the community by reducing water usage, recycling water, and releasing cleaner wastewater.